bj-rn/VL.PDFReader/README.md

 # VL.PDFReader

-A simple PDF-Reader for VL based on [PDFium](https://github.com/bblanchon/pdfium-binaries) and inspired by [PDFtoImage](https://github.com/sungaila/PDFtoImage/blob/master/LICENSE).
+A simple PDF-Reader for VL based on [PDFium](https://github.com/bblanchon/pdfium-binaries), [PdfiumViewer](https://github.com/Bluegrams/PdfiumViewer) and [PDFtoImage](https://github.com/sungaila/PDFtoImage/blob/master/LICENSE).

 For use with vvvv, the visual live-programming environment for .NET: http://visualprogramming.net